mcPython95/Article_type_classification/README.md

 ## Overview

 The goal of this project is to build a text classification model that can accurately predict the type of an article based on its content.
-The project includes data preprocessing, model training, and deployment using Flask and ngrok.
+The project includes data preprocessing, model training, and deployment using Flask.

 ## Project Structure